Infiplaya/astro-portfolio/src/content/projects/flickfolly.md

   - OpenAI
 ---

+### Update:

+Unfortunately my API key expired, so I am no longer able to connect with OpenAI API. :(

 ## Introduction

 So if you are not living in a cage, there is a big hype around AI at this point.
 I got inspired by [Nutlope](https://github.com/Nutlope/twitterbio) idea to create web application that uses OpenAI for generating twitter bios.
 But in my app I use AI to give a user 3 recommendations of TV shows or movies, based on his preferences.